tanishq-1012/SmartLoanRecoveryAnalysis/smartloanrecoverydashboard/Readme.md

 * **Multi-Page Interface**: Each visualization and section is displayed on a separate page for a clean user experience.

-Error Handling: Robust validation for uploaded datasets, with detailed error messages for missing columns or invalid data.
+* **Error Handling**: Robust validation for uploaded datasets, with detailed error messages for missing columns or invalid data.